 To be entirely honest, growing up we didn’t eat a lot of pumpkin.
 In India there are quite a few that are available.
-But the most common that is cooked as a savory main is a variety called jade prince- the regular green pumpkin.
+But the most common that is cooked as a savoury main is a variety called jade prince, the regular green pumpkin.

 So this fall, I decided to try my hand at cooking a Butternut Squash as my first foray into using pumpkins in my cuisine.

 The gorgeous golden flesh of the butternut was so inviting- I wanted to scoop it right out!
 But not so fast.

 Here’s how I cooked a savoury butternut entrée.

 Preparation time: 30 minutes; active – 20 minutes; inactive – 10 minutes.

 Half a Butternut Squash – peeled and cubed,

 1 to 2 tbsp Olive Oil (oil of your choice or ghee or butter),

 1 tsp Fennel seeds,

 1/2 tsp Red Chilli powder,